seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 ### SCENE IV.
 Another part of the field.

 *Alarum.
 Excursions.
-Enter PRINCE HENRY, LORD JOHN OF LANCASTER, and the COUNTESS OF WESTMORELAND*
+Enter PRINCE HENRY, LORD JOHN OF LANCASTER, and EARL OF WESTMORELAND*

 **KING HENRY IV**
 I prithee,